Hand and Foot uses five to six decks of cards with Jokers.

 When the 'Book' of seven is completed, the player has to place them in a single stack, with the topmost card being a Red for 'Clean' and Black for 'Dirty'.

 To 'Go Out', the player must get a Clean and Dirty, and get completely rid of the cards.
-He must discard the final card, and not 'simply run out of cards'.
+Players must discard the final card, and not 'simply run out of cards'.

 When a player goes out, it marks the end of the round.
 The players are then supposed to calculate their scores, recording the 'meld count' first.
 The players then calculate their second point count, which is calculated from each card's value that is played.
 If any card is left in the player's hand, it will count against the score for that round.